 There are some complicated issues regarding my fertility which are extremely rare, bizarre and a story for another day.
 I love children, but maybe having my own is not in my cards… just yet.

 A few years ago, a family member at a dinner party repeatedly, like a broken record, kept asking, “When are you gonna have kids, Reena?”
 She didn’t stop even though I had no answers to give her.
 She had no regard whatsoever for my feelings, and it never occurred to her how rude she was being.
-But being brown gives you a license to ask in our community… not!
 If I knew the answers, I would have to be God.